Inverso Air

 Use This Grip

-Mouse Ergonomics
+Hand Ergonomics

 When designing a left-handed mouse ergonomics is key.
 This is a study of what curves and shapes make a mouse ergonomic.